handrinp/DifferentiateMe/readme.md

 - Better reducing/simplifying of expressions
 - Multiple variables
 - GUI for building expressions and graphing them
-- See the `TODO` comments for more unimplemented features
+- See the [issues](https://github.com/handrinp/DifferentiateMe/issues) page for more unimplemented features

 Dependencies
 ---